zeta0134/ludum-dare-34/prerelease-checklist.md

 - [x] quantize the collision maps
 - [x] remove all debug drawing
 - [x] remove debug printing to console
-- [ ] export all transparent svgs through pinta to remove the "fade to white" alpha
+- [x] export all transparent svgs through pinta to remove the "fade to white" alpha
 - [ ] adjust fade in and countdown times
-- [ ] set min and max window size
+- [x] set min and max window size (can't do max)
 - [ ] adjust number of laps and growth rates